What is a meningioma?

 • arrange for you to have blood tests to check your general health and to see how well your kidneys and liver are working.

-Grading meningioma
+Grading meningiomas

-Most meningiomas are slow growing tumours.
-A slow growing tumour can still cause problems as it grows by pressing on surrounding tissue.
-But it is less likely than a faster growing tumour to grow into other parts of the brain.
-Meningiomas can be graded as 1, 2 or 3:
+Most meningiomas are slow-growing tumours.
+A slow-growing tumour can still cause problems as it grows.
+It can press on the brain underneath, and cause pressure inside the skull.
+But it is less likely than a faster-growing tumour to grow into other parts of the brain.

 Treatment for meningioma